CoderDojoStirling/coderdojo-scriptcraft-server/README.md

 # If the answer is 2.0, you're running Javascript with Scriptcraft

 # Check you can copy a Minecraft mod into the server-shared directory, and that it runs.
-# The following vm directory is network-shared: /vagrant/server/plugins/scriptcraft/players/
+# The following vm directory is network-shared: /vagrant/server/scriptcraft/players
 # It should be accessible from mentors and kids' laptops as:
 # //$server-ip-address/players (//192.168.0.57/players in our example case)
 # or smb://$server-ip-address/players (depends on OS)
 # Try connecting to this directory
 #
 # Let's try copying a Minecraft mod into this directory
-# First (from inside the vm), create a subdirectory in /vagrant/server/plugins/scriptcraft/players named after your Minecraft username
+# First (from inside the vm), create a subdirectory in /vagrant/server/scriptcraft/players named after your Minecraft username
 # So in our example, we'd create: /vagrant/server/plugins/scriptcraft/players/greghuc
+# Note this directory will exist already if you connected your Minecraft client after switching classsroom mode on.
 # Now (on your laptop), create greet.js, with the contents:
 #
 exports.hi = function( player ){
-    player.sendMessage('Greetings ' + player.name);
+  echo( player, 'Hi ' + player.name);
 };

 #
 # Using the network-share, copy greet.js to ...players/$username (players/greghuc in our example)
 #